MarcoLucidi01/ytcast/readme.md

 1. search DIAL enabled devices on the local network (SSDP)
 2. get the state of the YouTube on TV app on the target device (DIAL)
-3. if the app it's stopped, start it (DIAL)
+3. if the app is stopped, start it (DIAL)
 4. get the `screenId` of the app (DIAL)
 5. get a token for that `screenId` (Lounge)
 6. call the api's "play video endpoint" passing the token and the video urls to